ryanmaclean/ProcessFun/README.md

 ##Bonus

+###Running the Script With a Rotating Log
 We'll take the HTTPdcount.sh script and pipe it's output to a logfile that rotates.
-In this case, we're assuming logrotate is installed, but just in case, here's the install porcedure:
+In this case, we're assuming logrotate is installed, but just in case, here's the install procedure:
 - Debian/Ubuntu:
 <pre>sudo apt-get install logrotate</pre>
 - RedHat/CentOS/Amazon Linux: